tukpedro/react-amplify-v2/README.md

 ## 🧐 About <a name = "about"></a>

 This project is a blueprint for modern web application development.
-The goal is to provide a fully functional template that combines AWS Amplify's cloud-enabled technology stack with React library and provides a full social login experience with Google.
+The goal is to be a fully functional template that combines AWS Amplify's cloud-enabled technology stack with React library and provides a full social login experience with Google.
 It's designed to be a starting point for developers looking to build scalable and feature-rich applications with minimal setup.

 ## 🏁 Getting Started <a name = "getting_started"></a>